Toumani Diagouraga: Plymouth Argyle

 On 9 October 2017, Diagouraga joined League One strugglers Plymouth Argyle as a free agent and signed a contract to run until 9 January 2018.
-His presence in midfield brought about an upturn in the Pilgrims' form and he was offered a new 18-month contract in late December.
-Diagouraga rejected the contract and remained at Home Park until his deal expired.
+His presence in midfield brought about an upturn in the Pilgrims' form and he was offered a new 18-month contract in late December 2017.
+Diagouraga rejected the extension and remained at Home Park until his existing contract expired.
 He made 17 appearances and scored three goals for Argyle.

 Fleetwood Town

 Diagouraga reunited with his former Brentford manager Uwe Rösler at League One club Fleetwood Town on 10 January 2018 and signed an 18-month contract on a free transfer.
 Three days later, he made his debut with a start and scored the opening goal in a 2–1 victory over Southend United.
-Diagouraga finished the 2017–18 season with 17 appearances and one goal and was allowed to leave on a free transfer in July 2018.
+Diagouraga ended the 2017–18 season with 17 appearances and one goal and was allowed to leave on a free transfer in July 2018.

 Return to Swindon Town

 On 18 July 2018, Diagouraga signed a two-year contract with League Two club Swindon Town on a free transfer.
-In an injury-affected 2018–19 season, he made just 15 appearances.
+He made just 15 appearances during an injury-affected 2018–19 season.
 Frozen out by manager Richie Wellens during the first half of the 2019–20 season, Diagouraga made just two EFL Trophy appearances before his contract was terminated by mutual consent on 2 January 2020.